Michael McCain

-Michael Harrison McCain (born November 13, 1958) is a Canadian business executive who serves as the executive chairman, as well as the outgoing president and chief executive officer of Maple Leaf Foods.
-McCain formerly served as the chief operating officer of the company until the end of 1998.
+Michael Harrison McCain (born November 13, 1958) is a Canadian business executive who serves as the executive chairman of Maple Leaf Foods.
+McCain formerly served as the president and chief executive officer from 1999 until 2023, and as chief operating officer of the company until the end of 1998.
 He is one of the wealthiest people in Canada and is currently listed on Canadian Business Magazine’s 100 richest Canadians.

 Early life and education

 Michael Harrison McCain was born in Florenceville-Bristol, New Brunswick, on November 13, 1958.
 He is the son of Wallace McCain, the co-founder of McCain Foods and Margaret McCain, a Canadian philanthropist.

 McCain attended Mount Allison University and then Ivey School of Business at the University of Western Ontario.
 He graduated in 1979 with a Bachelor of Arts in business administration.
 In 2014, McCain received an honorary doctorate from Carleton University in recognition of his leadership in economic development.